 - the Institute for Comparative and Environmental Toxicology

 - and served as a Senior Fellow in the Cornell Center for the Environment.

 Recently, Rodney appeared in the 2014 award-winning documentary film on the microbiome: Microbirth.

-Rodney teaches creative problem solving in a Cornell University course, at new student Cornell orientation and in off-campus public workshops.
+Rodney teaches creative problem-solving in a Cornell University course, at new student Cornell orientation, and off-campus public workshops.
 His favorite hobby is….swing dancing.

-You can keep up with Rodney at: rodneydietert.com or via LinkedIn or twitter at @RodDietert.
+You can keep up with Rodney at rodneydietert.com or on Twitter at @RodDietert.

 Sign up to get access to my NEW Postpartum Prep.
 Plan to help you prepare for life with a newborn!
 You'll also get updates from me from time to time.